temporalio/temporal/common/archiver/gcloud/README.md

 ```

 ## Visibility query syntax
-You can query the visibility store by using the `tctl workflow listarchived` command
+You can query the visibility store by using the `tctl workflow list --archived` command

 The syntax for the query is based on SQL